lsst-dm/dmtn-120/index.rst

 In Python, :class:`~lsst.afw.typehandling.GenericMap` follows the :class:`~collections.abc.Mapping` API almost exactly, aside from the need for homogeneous keys and the specific set of value types imposed by the C++ implementation.
 Operations that would violate these constraints raise :class:`TypeError`.
 As in C++, LSST-specific types can only be stored in a :class:`~lsst.afw.typehandling.GenericMap` if they inherit from :class:`~lsst.afw.typehandling.Storable`.
-However, these types need not be implemented in C++; :class:`~lsst.afw.typehandling.Storable` is designed to be subclassed by Python types as well.
+However, these types need not be implemented in C++; :class:`~lsst.afw.typehandling.Storable` is designed to be subclassed by Python types as well (see :ref:`storable`).

 In C++, :class:`~lsst.afw.typehandling.GenericMap` is a class template parametrized by the key type.
 Each specialization has its own pybind11 wrapper, but these wrappers are hidden by an :class:`lsst.utils.TemplateMeta` facade.
 Attempts to construct a :class:`~lsst.afw.typehandling.GenericMap` in Python will infer the key type from any input data, so most users need not specify a key type explicitly.

 Since the compile-time type safety provided by :cpp:class:`lsst::afw::typehandling::Key` is irrelevant in Python, :cpp:class:`~lsst::afw::typehandling::Key` does not have a pybind11 wrapper.
-Instead, all :class:`~lsst.afw.typehandling.GenericMap` methods take the underlying key type (e.g., a string), and the pybind11 code expresses the operations in terms of :cpp:class:`~lsst::afw::typehandling::Key`-based equivalents.
+Instead, all :class:`~lsst.afw.typehandling.GenericMap` methods take the underlying key type (e.g., a string instead of ``Key<string>``), and the pybind11 code expresses the operations in terms of :cpp:class:`~lsst::afw::typehandling::Key`-based equivalents.

 .. _storable: